Skip to content

 Pre-transaction workflow explained

-See the Compliance Workflows section to find out more about the pre-transaction flow, including possible fallback scenarios.
+See the Compliance Workflows section to find out more about the pre-transaction flow, including fallback scenarios and multi-signal decisioning with the Rule Engine.

 Key data points explained